jkomyno/eurorust-2022/README.md

   </a>
 </p>

+Slides for this talk are also available [here](http://jkomyno-eurorust-2022.vercel.app/).

 ## Abstract

 Although Rust code can supposedly run in JS runtimes via WebAssembly, concepts like serialization, panic handling, and type-safety aren’t supported out of the box.
 Using a parser written in Rust and consumed by Node.js, we’ll discuss limitations and alternatives to guide you through a Wasm project.